Wire Fox Terrier

-The Wire Fox Terrier (also known as Wire Hair Fox Terrier or Wirehaired Terrier) is a breed of dog, one of many terrier breeds.
+The Wire Fox Terrier (also known as Wire Hair Fox Terrier, Wirehaired Terrier or simply Fox Terrier) is a breed of dog, one of many terrier breeds.
 It is a fox terrier, and although it bears a resemblance to the Smooth Fox Terrier, they are believed to have been developed separately.
+It originates from England.

 Appearance

 The Wire Fox Terrier is a sturdy, balanced dog weighing 17 to 19 lb for males and 15 to 17 lb for females.
 It should not be more than 15+1/2 in at the withers.
 Its rough, broken coat is distinctive.
-Coat color consists of a predominant white base with brown markings of the face and ears, and usually a black saddle or large splotch of color; there may be other black or brown markings on the body.
+Coat colour consists of a predominant white base with brown markings of the face and ears, and usually a black saddle or large splotch of colour; there may be other black or brown markings on the body.

 Temperament

 Two of the Wire Fox Terrier's most distinctive traits are its energy and intelligence.
 It has a low threshold for boredom and requires stimulation, exercise and attention.
 The Wire Fox Terrier is a companion animal that requires near-constant attention.

 The dog should be alert, quick and ready to respond swiftly with enthusiasm.
 However, they should also be friendly, communicative, and playful if they receive the proper care and exercise.
 Bred to be independent thinkers, they are capable of tactical maneuvering for vermin and other sport.

 Often, Wire Fox Terriers are abandoned or surrendered for reasons that may include: running away instead of coming on a command; chasing cars, bicycles, other dogs, etc.; or taunting and then attacking other animals, including a household's cats and other dogs –and they are able to do serious damage.
 But these are actually normal behaviors for a breed designed to hunt not only foxes, but also badgers and boars, with no more fear of cows or buses than they have of small prey.
 Keeping one as a pet requires firm control to redirect these prey instincts and provide the dog with enough exercise and diversion.
 With diligent supervision, Wire Fox Terriers can be amusing, exciting, long-lived companion animals.